-There is a varied bird

-population at all seasons.

-Breeding species include

-woodcock, tawny owl,

-treecreeper, great and,

-occasionally, lesser spotted

-woodpecker and nuthatch, five

-species of tit and six species of summer

-warbler.
-Barn owls occasionally hunt in

-the rides, and redpolls and siskins visit

-birches and alders for seed in winter.

-Badgers frequent the wood from a

-nearby sett.
-A pond in the glade attracts

-spawning frogs, which abound in the
+There is a varied bird population at all seasons including woodcock, tawny owl, treecreeper, great spotted woodpecker, spotted flycatcher and nuthatch, as well as six species of summer warbler.
+Barn owls occasionally hunt in the rides and redpolls and siskins visit birches and alders for seed in winter.
+Badgers frequent the wood from a nearby sett.
+A pond in the glade attracts spawning frogs, which abound in the wood.

-In order to encourage a variety of flora and fauna, the main aims of management are: to perpetuate the high forest areas ny thinning; to restore the traditional coppice-with-standards system in appropriate areas; and to manage existing rides and glades, open up old ones and maintain the stream as an attractive feature.
+In order to encourage a variety of flora and fauna, the main aims of management are: to perpetuate the high forest areas by thinning; to restore the traditional coppice-with-standards system in appropriate areas; and to manage existing rides and glades, open up old ones and maintain the stream as an attractive feature.
 Considerable progress has been made in the achievement of these aims.